Health Emergency Labor Standards Act (HELSA) Implementation

 Rulemaking

-The emergency rule (WAC 296-62-601 through WAC 296-62-609) includes requirements for when there is a public health emergency for an infectious or contagious disease and as such, the requirements are applicable to COVID-19.
+The emergency rule (WAC 296-62-601 through WAC 296-62-609) includes requirements for use during a public health emergency due to an infectious or contagious disease .
+The requirements apply to the COVID-19 pandemic.

 Under the emergency rule:

-- Employers with 50 or more covered employees at a workplace or worksite are required to report infectious or contagious disease outbreaks of 10 or more employees to L&I;
+- Employers with 50 or more covered employees at a workplace or worksite must report infectious or contagious disease outbreaks of 10 or more employees to L&I;

 - Definitions for Covered Employee, Public Health Emergency, Worksite or Workplace and Test- confirmed are included;